zenithx31/learn-python-eng/README.md

 ## 📎 License

-The content in this repository is organized for **personal learning purposes**,
+The content in this repository is organized for **personal learning purposes**, and you're free to use it as a reference.<br>
-and you're free to use it as a reference.
 However, if you redistribute or share the content publicly (e.g., on blogs or in lectures), please make sure to include proper attribution.